kchrzanowski3/gcpresumechallenge/README.md

 ## Pipeline Architecture Diagram
-The below diagram depicts the various pipelines in this project
+The below diagram depicts the various pipelines in this project.

 ![GCP Architecture](readme-images/pipeline.png?raw=true)